 In the mood for some Texas-style brisket, Carolina-style pulled pork, Memphis-style ribs, or the owner’s special recipe chicken?!
 Satisfy those BBQ cravings with a trip to this true smokehouse where all the meats are smoked, including the wings, and all the accompaniments — from the sauces to the sides — are made in-house.
-Sauces are served on the side, letting you decide just how much or how little Vinegar Sop, Alabama White, Spicy Chipotle, Peach, Mustard, or Signature Sauce you want to slather on top of that delectable meat.
+At B3Q Smokehouse, sauces are served on the side, letting you decide just how much or how little Vinegar Sop, Alabama White, Spicy Chipotle, Peach, Mustard, or Signature Sauce you want to slather on top of that delectable meat.

 As the only rustic “shotgun shack” you’ll likely find in Philadelphia, you can’t miss Fette Sau (German for “Fat Pig”) in the city’s Fishtown neighborhood, nor would you want to!
 Specializing in dry-rubbed meats sourced from small, local farms and smoked in-house, you’ll be returning time and again to sample their latest tantalizing barbecue with a menu that changes daily.